bobluppes/barhive/README.md

 ## Requirements

 Barhive is an Open Source Project built in Larvel.
-So the requirements would be the following
+So the requirements are the following

 - [Composer](https://getcomposer.org/download/)
 - [Larvel](https://packagist.org/packages/laravel/framework)